 The method can be classified as a mix between the purely data and model driven approaches as discussed in the previous section.
 Consequently it also mixes the benefits and trade-offs of both extremes.
-For example, instead of forcing complete roof shapes on a point cloud, it is assumed a building is composed of planar surfaces.
-This makes the method more flexible compared to a purely data driven approach that fits a pre-defined roof shape, since it should be able to handle any possible roof shape that consists of planar surfaces.
-However, roofs with non-planar surfaces such as spheres could lead to problems.
-Therefore the model is not quite as flexible as the more data-driven approaches.
+For example, instead of forcing complete roof shapes on a point cloud, it is only assumed a building is composed of planar surfaces.
+This makes the method more flexible compared to a purely model driven approach that fits a pre-defined roof shape, since it should be able to handle any possible roof shape that can reasonably be approximated with (large) planar surfaces while still mainting a low model complexity.
+However, if a plane cannot be fitted to a part of the roof due to defects in the point cloud, that part may lead to errors in the resulting building model.

-3.2 Method overview
+1.3.2 Method overview